GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

 In this guide, you'll set up a local Python development environment with multiple Python versions, managed by [pyenv](https://github.com/pyenv/pyenv).

+This guide differs from the [Google Cloud Python development instructions](https://cloud.google.com/python/setup) because developers of samples and libraries need to be able to use multiple versions of Python to test their code.

 ## Before you begin

 1. [Optional] Install [homebrew](https://brew.sh/).